awsdocs/amazon-vpc-user-guide/doc_source/Extend_VPCs.md

 + By default, every subnet that you create in a VPC that spans a Wavelength Zone inherits the main VPC route table, including the local route\.
 + When you launch an EC2 instance in a subnet in a Wavelength Zone, you assign a carrier IP address to it\.
 The carrier gateway uses the address for traffic from the interface to the internet, or mobile devices\.
 The carrier gateway uses NAT to translate the address, and then sends the traffic to the destination\.
 Traffic from the telecommunication carrier network routes through the carrier gateway\.
 + You can set the target of a VPC route table, or subnet route table in a Wavelength Zone to a carrier gateway, which allows inbound traffic from a carrier network in a specific location, and outbound traffic to the carrier network and internet\.
 For more information about routing options in a Wavelength Zone, see [Routing](https://docs.aws.amazon.com/wavelength/latest/developerguide/how-wavelengths-work.html#wavelength-routing-overview) in the *AWS Wavelength Developer Guide*\.
-+ You can assign Wavelength Zones to subnets using the Amazon VPC Console, AWS CLI or API\.
++ You can assign Wavelength Zones to subnets using the Amazon Virtual Private Cloud Console, AWS CLI or API\.
 + Subnets in Wavelength Zones have the same networking components as subnets in Availability Zones, including IPv4 addresses, DHCP Option sets, and network ACLs\.

-### Multiple Wavelength Zone considerations<a name="multiple-wavelength-zones"></a>
+### Considerations for multiple Wavelength Zones<a name="multiple-wavelength-zones"></a>

-**Note**
-EC2 instances that are in two different Wavelength Zones in the same VPC are not allowed to communicate with each other\.
+EC2 instances that are in different Wavelength Zones in the same VPC are not allowed to communicate with each other\.
 If you need Wavelength Zone to Wavelength Zone communication, AWS recommends that you use multiple VPCs, one for each Wavelength Zone\.
 You can use a transit gateway to connect the VPCs\.
 This configuration enables communication between instances in the Wavelength Zones\.

-Wavelength Zone to Wavelength Zone traffic routes through the AWS region\.
+Wavelength Zone to Wavelength Zone traffic routes through the AWS Region\.
 For more information, see [AWS Transit Gateway](http://aws.amazon.com/transit-gateway/)\.

 The following diagram shows how to configure your network so that instances in two different Wavelength Zones can communicate\.
 You have two Wavelength Zones \(Wavelength Zone A and Wavelength Zone B\)\.
 You need to create the following resources to enable communication:
 + For each Wavelength Zone, a subnet in an Availability Zone that is the parent Availability Zone for the Wavelength Zone\.
 In the example, you create subnet 1 and subnet 2\.
-For information about creating subnets, see [Creating a subnet in your VPC](working-with-vpcs.md#AddaSubnet)\.
+For information about creating subnets, see [Create a subnet in your VPC](working-with-vpcs.md#AddaSubnet)\.
 Use [describe\-availability\-zones](https://docs.aws.amazon.com/cli/latest/reference/ec2/describe-availability-zones.html) to find the parent zone\.
 + A transit gateway\.
 The transit gateway connects the VPCs\.
 For information about how to create a transit gateway, see [Create a transit gateway](https://docs.aws.amazon.com/vpc/latest/tgw/tgw-transit-gateways.html#create-tgw) in the *Amazon VPC Transit Gateways Guide*\.
 + For each VPC, a VPC attachment to the transit gateway\.
 For information about how to create a transit gateway attachment to a VPC, see [Transit gateway attachments to a VPC](https://docs.aws.amazon.com/vpc/latest/tgw/tgw-vpc-attachments.html) in the *Amazon VPC Transit Gateways Guide*\.
 + Entries for each VPC in the transit gateway route table\.
 For information about how to create transit gateway routes, see [Transit gateway route tables](https://docs.aws.amazon.com/vpc/latest/tgw/tgw-route-tables.html) in the *Amazon VPC Transit Gateways Guide*\.